New approaches to combat antibiotic-resistant bacteria

 Director: Prof. Dr. Klaus Ensslin (ETH Zurich)

-Co-Director: Prof. Dr. Richard Warburton (University of Basel)
+Co-Director: Prof. Dr. Martino Poggio (University of Basel)

 Vice Director: Prof. Dr. Tilman Esslinger (ETH Zurich)

 eikones – Center for the Theory and History of the Image (2005-2017)

 The digital revolution unfolding since the early 1990s has transformed the old, inert image into an extremely flexible instrument.
 Even in the modern world of science, images are an indispensable research tool.
 Questions about the image, its ability to unlock knowledge, its power and its impact are at the core of topics treated by the previous National Center of Competence in Research (NCCR) “Iconic Criticism - the power and meaning of images” that will be continued as eikones Research Center.

 “Iconic Criticism” gives the same attention to the image that language has received for centuries.
 In various disciplines, the image is considered as an established topic of research and is subject to critical reflection with the aim of developing expert knowledge to deal with images in their diverse facets, intellectual and historical perspectives as well as political, practical and artistic points of view.